Pregnancy risk categories: Table 1 in Antimicrobial Agents.

 1) Spectrum of activity: The spectrum of antifungal activity is broadest among all azoles and includes fluconazole-resistant C krusei.
 Voriconazole is most often used as first-line therapy for mold infections including Aspergillus spp, Scedosporium spp, and most Fusarium spp.
 Voriconazole is also active against amphotericin-resistant strains of Aspergillus terreus.
 Voriconazole has no activity against Mucorales species.
 It has very good vitreous, retinal, and CNS concentrations.
 One of the major limitations of voriconazole is the significant intraindividual and interindividual pharmacokinetic variability that can lead to clinical failures.
 Therapeutic drug monitoring (if available) should be carried out to ensure adequate blood levels are achieved.

 2) Adverse reactions: Hepatotoxicity and QT prolongation similar to fluconazole.
 Ocular effects, such as visual changes, blurred vision, bright spots, and photophobia, have been noted but tend to subside after the first week of treatment.
 Dermatologic reactions including rash, photosensitivity, and other exfoliative reactions (Stevens-Johnson syndrome).
 Long-term use has been associated with painful periostitis and rare cases of malignancy (melanoma, squamous cell carcinoma) have been reported in patients with underlying risk factors.
-Intravenous formulation contains cyclodextrin, which has a relative contraindication of creatinine clearance <50 mL/min.
+IV formulation contains cyclodextrin, which has a relative contraindication of creatinine clearance <50 mL/min.

 3) Pregnancy risk: D.